draker4/transcendance/Docs/API/Game/40_Game.md

 > Reponse

   ```
-  statusCode : 401
+  statusCode : 200
   {
       "success": "False",
       "message": "Unautorize",
-                 "This game does not exist",
-                 "You are not in this game",
-                 "You are already in game",
-                 "The game is full"
+                 "Game doesn't exist",
+                 "Game already has an opponent",
+                 "Game already has 5 viewers",
+                 "An error occured"
   }

   statusCode : 200
   {
       "success": "True",
-      "message": "Game joined"
+      "message": "Game joined as opponent"
+                 "Game joined as viewer"
+                 "You are already in this game"
   }
   ```
 <br><br>